Comic Book: Ultron Unlimited

 is a 1999 storyline of The Avengers

-, written by Kurt Busiek, with art of George Perez.
+, written by Kurt Busiek, with art by George Perez.

-Ultron, the killer robot, sent packs of robots to abduct his creator Henry Pym (working at a lab) and the Grim Reaper (Wonder Man's brother, held in a madhouse).
-The Wasp asked the Avengers for help, but they were informed of an attack at a Wakandian factory.
-They head there, thinking that it was Ultron, but it was Alkema (another killer robot, rival of Ultron).
-They defeat her and discover Ultron's whereabouts: he had completely obliterated the tiny nation of Slorenia, killing every human being within its borders.
+Ultron, the killer robot, sends packs of robots to abduct his creator Henry Pym (working at a lab) and the Grim Reaper (Wonder Man's brother, held in a madhouse).
+The Wasp asks the Avengers for help, but before they can they are informed of an attack at a Wakandian factory.
+They head there, thinking that it's Ultron, only to discover Alkhema (another killer robot, rival of Ultron).
+They defeat her and discover Ultron's whereabouts: he has completely obliterated the tiny nation of Slorenia, killing every human being within its borders.

-The Wasp, the Vision, Scarlet Witch and Wonder Man sought clues at Pym's lab, and they were all abducted by another pack of robots as well.
-The remaining Avengers headed a military mission of the UN to secure Slorenia and destroy Ultron.
+The Wasp, the Vision, Scarlet Witch and Wonder Man seek clues at Pym's lab, but are attacked and abducted by another pack of robots, each one a previous incarnation of Ultron.
+The remaining Avengers head a UN military mission to secure Slorenia and destroy the mad robot.

-Ultron had a problem: if he succedded in destroying the human race and replacing it with robots whose mind was an extension of his own, he would be alone in the world.
-The recent discovery of Pym would allow him to create countless random brain patterns from a small sample group, all of them subject to a single "hive master" one.
-And for the base of those brain patterns, Ultron selected people close to him (his "family" in a sense):
+Ultron has a problem: even if he succeeds in destroying the human race, the robots he would replace it with would merely be extensions of himself, leaving him alone in the world.
+A recent discovery of Pym would allow Ultron to create countless random brain patterns from a small sample group, all of them subject to a single "hive master."
+And for the base of those brain patterns, Ultron selects people close to him (his "family" in a sense):

 - The Wasp, the former wife of Pym, his "mother" (the detail that they divorced is of no concern to his mania)